daolinh336/Crackling-AWS/layers/README.md

 **You will need to build this layer.**

-The list of assets needed in this layer are provided in `ncbi_reqs.txt`.
+The list of assets needed in this layer are provided in `requirements_ncbi.txt`.

 To get the "ncbi-datasets-pylib" python package for this layer, code similar to the following needs to be run to install the package into the correct layer folder.

 ```
 mkdir -p layers/ncbi/python
-py -3 -m pip install --target layers/ncbi/python -r layers/ncbi_reqs.txt
+py -3 -m pip install --target layers/ncbi/python -r layers/requirements_ncbi.txt
 ```

 ## `lib`